geaz/muRLi/README.md

 [SOLDER & MOUNT DISPLAY]

 To diffuse the LEDs a bit, the *middle* part has a small slot for a paper insert.
-Take a bit of paper and cut it into narrow stripe then insert it into the slot.
+Take a bit of paper and cut it into a narrow stripe and insert it into the slot.

 ![muRLi - LED Paper](https://raw.githubusercontent.com/geaz/muRLi/master/img/led-paper.jpg)